AdobeDocs/uix/src/pages/services/aem-assets-view/index.md

 <InlineAlert variant="info" slots="text" />

-AEM Assets View extensibility is available to you as a Beta release.
-To get early access to Assets view UI extensibility, [create and submit an Adobe Customer Support case](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html).
+To get access to Assets View UI extensibility,
+[create and submit an Adobe Customer Support case](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html).
 You can provide documentation feedback by clicking "Log an issue".